lserpietri/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-02_instructions.md

 1. As a group, spend **15 minutes** discussing and listing the requirements that would form part of the Enterprise BI solution in AdventureWorks.
 Evidence should be provided from the case study.

-> **Result**: After you completed this exercise, you have created a Microsoft Word document that shows a table of security requirements for AdventureWorks.
+> **Result**: After you completed this exercise, you have created a Microsoft Word document that shows a table of requirements for a Batch architecture for AdventureWorks.

 ### Task 2: 👩‍🏫 Build a high level Architecture that reflects the Enterprise BI solution in AdventureWorks.